cerner/beadledom/docs/source/manual/jaxrs.rst

 As of Version 2.5 we have added a PATCH annotation.
 JAX-RS does not have a PATCH annotation for supporting HTTP patch method like it does for others like GET or POST.
 The PATCH annotation was added to Beadledom so that consumers of Beadledom can use the patch HTTP method.
-For more details on the PATCH method visit the PATCH RFC.
+For more details on the PATCH method visit the PATCH RFC_.

 To use the PATCH method and annotation for your resource, simply add the PATCH annotation above your resource like you would with a GET or POST method.
 Here is an example of a PATCH method of an